Les Turner Symposium on ALS

 The main focus of the Martina laboratory is to determine how alterations in intrinsic and synaptic neuronal properties affect the function of brain networks in different disease conditions, including chronic pain and degenerative diseases like ataxia and ALS.

-Dr. Martina has also contributed to the first characterization of the cellular pathology of corticospinal motor neuron in an alsin knockout mice, a rodent model of genetic ALS, and to the characterization of the electrophysiological dysfunction of upper motor neurons of SODG93A mice.
+Dr. Martina has also contributed to the first characterization of the cellular pathology of corticospinal motor neuron in an alsin knockout mouse, a rodent model of genetic ALS, and to the characterization of the electrophysiological dysfunction of upper motor neurons of SODG93A mice.

 Clinical Conversations Panel

-Join us for an engaging afternoon discussion on the latest in ALS care and clinical research, from the perspectives of a clinician and people living with ALS.
-By uniting the expertise of specialists in fields like pulmonology, nutrition, and social work, multidisciplinary care is making a difference on the quality of life and health of people living with ALS and their caregivers.
-The Lois Insolia ALS Clinic at the Les Turner ALS Center at Northwestern Medicine has a comprehensive multidisciplinary team and is actively involved in multi-center drug trials and other clinical research.
-In this panel, you’ll learn how clinicians and people living with ALS are shaping the future of multidisciplinary care, research, and community support, and you’ll have an opportunity to ask questions about the latest advancements in these fields.
+Join us for an engaging afternoon discussion on the latest in ALS care and clinical research, from the perspectives of a clinician and people with lived experiences of ALS.
+By uniting the expertise of specialists in fields like pulmonology, nutrition, and social work, multidisciplinary care is making a difference in the quality of life and health of people living with ALS and their caregivers.